The Reflector is meant to be a special interest meeting point for Robust Packet Radio & PACTOR operators.

 Although the awareness is present that the ham radio community is divided when it comes to digital voice modulation and the use of internet it nevertheless might turn out to be quite helpful for our world wide coordination of the net.

-It opens the possibility to spot a HF RPR APRS station at far distance but at the same time having a chance to talk to each other immediately if D-Star is on board.
+• It opens the possibility to spot a HF RPR APRS station at far distance but at the same time having a chance to talk to each other immediately if D-Star or DMR is on board.

-For the time being all is in a test phase and if you want to use the reflector, you might need the following data to update DVMEGA etc.
+If you want to use the reflector, you might need the following data to update databases.

 static IP 184.108.40.206

 The solution is fully via LTE/4G internet connection in Sweden.
 But public IP addresses are not available in mobile networks.
 Therefore a single static IP address is hired from Portunity.de with a traffic of maximum 50GB per month which is about 5 times more than a reflector needs.
-A Fritz!Box 6840 LTE feeds the Raspberry Pi 3 which has the OpenVPN configuration to make the IP addressable.
+An exclusively for this purpose operating TP-Link M7350 feeds the Raspberry Pi 3 which has an OpenVPN configuration to make the IP addressable.